-Flash flood emergency issued for Washington D.C. metro area
+Flash flood emergency issued for Washington metro area

-(CNN)A flash flood emergency has been issued for the Washington D.C. metro area until 11:15 a.m. by the National Weather Service.
+(CNN)A flash flood emergency has been declared for the Washington, D.C., metro area until 2 p.m.
+Monday by the National Weather Service.

-In the last hour alone, some spots just west of the nation's capital have seen over 3 inches of rain, especially along the Potomac River.
+In one hour, some spots just west of the nation's capital saw over 3 inches of rain, especially along the Potomac River.

 Areas of concern include the Great Falls, Virginia, area and southeastern Montgomery County, Maryland.